sanjaychari/RetroVision/README.md

 # Video Generation

-All code related to video generation is in [video generation notebook](VideoGeneration.ipynb).
+All code related to video generation is in the [video generation notebook](VideoGeneration.ipynb).